Filing the New Jersey Certificate of Formation is Easy!

 Trenton, NJ 08608

 Turnaround Time: For online filings, a filing notification will be mailed to the registered office of the new business entity within three to ten business days following the successful completion of the online transaction.

 Create an Operating Agreement

 In New Jersey, you aren’t required to have an Operating Agreement to officially form an LLC, but it's still a good idea to have one.
-You can start your operating agreement before, during, or after you file your Articles of Organization.
+You can start your operating agreement before, during, or after you file your Certificate of Formation.